rschultz4118/compliance-analyst-portfolio/bsa-sar/README.md

 ---

 ## ⚖️ Disclaimer
-This project is for **educational and portfolio purposes only**.
+This project is a **template for educational and portfolio purposes only**.
-It is not legal advice and should be adapted to the specific regulatory requirements of an institution.
+It is not legal advice and should be tailored to the specific regulatory requirements of an institution.